 The moment has finally come.
 Your “little” is now a preschooler!
 If you’ve already decided to homeschool your early learner, perhaps you’re wondering what you should start doing now in Pre-K. Preschool is all about play and learning through natural curiosity.
 Your young child instinctively wants to know about anything and everything, occasionally perhaps a little more than you’d like!
 However, this natural inclination to explore and ask questions is the perfect preschool foundation for starting their homeschool journey.
-However, don’t get overwhelmed at the thought of already looking into lesson plans or curriculum.
+However, don’t get overwhelmed at the thought of already looking into lesson plans or curricula.
 Homeschooling preschoolers is not so much about a curriculum as it is just about fun, engaging activities, and developing their interest in learning.

 - They know the ABCs.

 - They understand the concept of sounding out words and stringing together letter sounds.